Obscuretone/obscuretone.github.io/public/posts/en/hack_the_planet.md

 O(\sqrt{pq} - 2^{k/2 - 100} )
 $$

-Which is still technically $$O(1)$$
+This does not make the method $$O(1)$$.
+It only skips a known region of the search space.

-This represents a significant improvement over brute-force methods, which have exponential complexity in terms of the number of digits, though it still scales with the size of the semi-prime.
+This can be a significant improvement over naive brute force in the right cases, though it still scales with the distance between the factors and does not defeat well-generated RSA keys.

 ## Impact on Cryptography

-That acquaintance, whom I know to be involved in the Tor ecosystem, later told me that this approach directly influenced the transition to version 3 (v3) onion addresses.
+That acquaintance, whom I know to be involved in the Tor ecosystem, later told me that this approach influenced the transition to version 3 (v3) onion addresses.
+I now treat that as an anecdote rather than a claim I can independently verify.

 Tor's v3 addresses moved from RSA to elliptic-curve cryptography (ECC) for several reasons: